Russel88/RCon3D/README.md

 Another way to section the image in an upper and lower part is to split the layers for each xy-position.
 The `xy_splits` function runs an analysis for each xy-position.
-If we for example sum for each xy-position we will get a biomass distribution.
+If we for example sum for each xy-position we will get a biomass distribution across the image.
 We can also use the function to section the image and then sum.
 As the sectioning is done for each xy-position it will take a variable biomass distribution into account.
 Here we say that the upper part is the upper 50% for each xy-position.

-    my.xy.split <- xy_splits(myimg,channels=c("xan","pan","ste","mic"),do="section",upper.part=0.5,layer.start = "Top")
+    my.xy.split <- xy_splits(myimg,channels=c("xan","pan","ste","mic"),do="section",upper.part=0.5,layer.start = "Top",cores = 1)

 The result is a recursive list with matrices of results for each xy-position as elements